 What is the claw grip?

-The claw is an unusual grip style specifically used for putting.
+The claw is an unusual grip style.
 The philosophy behind using the claw is that you reduce the variability of a hand-controlled motion by instead focusing on swinging your putter straight down the aiming line.

 However, as you’ll find, the motion for the claw grip comes primarily from your upper body.
 Your shoulders and arms are going to do most of the work, leaving your wrists free to be firm and straight.